mvdbeek/pulsar-relay/PYTHON_STACK.md

-# Python Technology Stack for Pulsar Proxy
+# Python Technology Stack for Pulsar Relay

-Comprehensive technology stack recommendations for implementing the message proxy in Python with FastAPI.
+Comprehensive technology stack recommendations for implementing the message relay in Python with FastAPI.

 ## Core Framework